canonical/k8s-snap/docs/src/snap/explanation/epa.md

 # Enhanced Platform Awareness

-Enhanced Platform Awareness (EPA) is a methodology and a set of enhancements across various layers of the orchestration stack, aimed at optimising platform capability, configuration and capacity usage.
-For telecommunications service providers using virtual network functions (VNFs) to deliver services, EPA offers enhanced application performance, increased input/output throughput and improved determinism.
+Enhanced Platform Awareness (EPA) is a methodology and a set of enhancements across various layers of the orchestration stack.

-EPA focuses on three key objectives: discovering, scheduling and isolating server hardware capabilities.
-This document provides a detailed description of EPA capabilities and its integration into {{product}}.
-These capabilities are:
+EPA focuses on discovering, scheduling and isolating server hardware capabilities.
+This document provides a detailed guide of how EPA applies to
+{{product}}, which centre around the following technologies:

 -  **HugePage support**: In GA from Kubernetes v1.14, this feature enables the discovery, scheduling and allocation of HugePages as a first-class